-Becoming a volunteer for The Dragonfly Foundation means that you agree to follow the following guidelines when interacting with Dragonfly patients and families.
+Becoming a volunteer for The Dragonfly Foundation means that you agree to follow our official procedures, etiquette, and conventions.

 - DO NOT ask about the patient’s treatment plan, suggest options or advise about medical or psychological treatment, holistic care alternatives or diet plans.
 These types of discussions are very disturbing to our families.
 The very last thing we want to do is upset our families.
 Please remember that, you are relating to people who have raw, open emotional wounds.
 They are highly emotional and mentally drained.
 Do not under any circumstances provide counsel, recommendations, advice or personal experiences.